Smoking, heart disease and stroke

 You can also call Health Canada’s 1-800 Quit Lines or visit the Health Canada and search “quit smoking”.

 For more information on this issue, read the Heart and Stroke Foundation position statement on Becoming or Remaining Smoke-Free and read our brochure Just Breathe: Becoming and Remaining Smoke Free.
+If you are a parent, find tips to help your children avoid smoking in Your Kids and Tobacco.

 Last reviewed December 2009.